varnishcache/homepage/R1/source/organization/index.rst

 Everybody are encouraged to review pull requests.

-A 2/3 majority of maintainers can approve pull requests, unless a maintainer vetos.
+Maintainers can approve pull requests, as described in :ref:`organization_maintainers` above.

 The exception to the pull request process are trivial, *risk free* changes, which can be committed and pushed (by a developer with the